moggieuk/ERCF-Software-V3/README.md

 <li>Experimental logic to use stallguard filament homing (Caveat: not easy to setup using EASY-BRD and not compatible with sensorless selector homing option)
 </ul>

-## Other benefites of the code cleanup / rewrite:
+## Other benefits of the code cleanup / rewrite:
 <ul>
 <li>Vastly increased error detection/checking.
 <l1>Consistent handling of errors.
 E.g. use exceptions to avoid multiple calls to _pause()